 When I told people I would be going to Japan, the first thing they said was: isn’t that extremely expensive?
 I replied that my return ticket from the Netherlands to Tokyo was only €550 and the rest of the costs of a trip to Japan I would find out there…

 I spent a month in Japan and can say from personal experience: Yes, Japan is expensive.
 BUT… definitely not as expensive as you might think!
 No, prices are not comparable to Southeast Asia.
-However, I found our average daily expenses to be very similar to our daily costs in New Zealand.
+However, I found our Japan travel budget to be very similar to our daily costs in New Zealand.

-• I traveled Japan with my husband, all expenses mentioned are for the two of us together.
+- I traveled around Japan with my husband, all expenses mentioned are for the two of us together.

-• I quote prices in the Japanese Yen (¥) as well as € and $.
-When we were in Japan, €1 was around 125JPY and $1 was around 110JPY, but as the exchange rate varies this may be different now.
+- I quote prices in the Japanese Yen (¥) as well as € and $.
+When we were in Japan, €1 was around 125JPY and $1 was around 110JPY, you can find the current exchange rates here.

-• My trip started and ended in Tokyo, you can find the itinerary here.
-We spent 10 days on Hokkaido (the northernmost island of Japan) and 19 days on Honshu (the biggest island of Japan).
+- We spent 10 days on Hokkaido (the northernmost island of Japan) and the other 19 days on Honshu.

 1. Accommodation costs in Japan